Piers Morgan and Rudy Giuliani Have Absolutely Furious Argument About Who’s More Discredited

 That was it—Morgan had had enough of speaking about his past failings and tried to shut down the interview.
 “You’ve come on here, you’ve been rude and abusive.
 You sound unhinged, you’ve been using profanity and you were somebody I used to admire,” he said.

-But Giuliani wasn’t done—he wanted to make clear he hadn’t used profanity, despite saying “fucked” live on national television roughly one minute earlier.
+But Giuliani wasn’t done—he wanted to make clear he hadn’t used profanity live on national television.
 “What profanity did I use, liar?” he said.
 “I didn’t use any profanity...
 You tell me the profanity I used.
 That’s exactly what you do to President Trump, it’s disgraceful.”

 Giuliani was cut off and the two men presumably went on to enjoy the rest of their days both believing that the argument didn’t make them look ridiculous and that they absolutely, definitely won.